Basic Configuration Server to Avoid Hardcoding in iOS Applications

 }

-As you can see they are computed properties and use ConfigService
+As you can see, these are computed properties that use the ConfigService

-’s shared instance to get the fresh config but we also provide some default values in case there is no values in the ConfigService
+’s shared instance to fetch the latest configuration.
+We also provide default values in case there are no values in the ConfigService

 ’s data store.